Steven-Gzc/pointillism/workflow.md

 # Pointillist 3MF Workflow (Bambu Lab A1 + AMS, 0.2 mm)

-End goal: from a source image and an AMS palette, produce halftoned dot geometry, STLs, and a sliced 3MF for pointillist tiles on the A1 with a 0.2 mm nozzle.
+End goal: from a source image and an AMS palette, produce halftoned dot geometry, STLs, and a sliced 3MF for pointillist tiles on the A1 with a 0.4 mm nozzle.

 ## Inputs
 - Source image: PNG/JPEG, cropped to final aspect.
 - Palette: 3-4 colors (CMYK-ish recommended) with hex codes; see `bambu-pla-matte-hex-codes.md`.
-- Hardware: Bambu Lab A1 + AMS; nozzle 0.2 mm; filament profiles for chosen colors.
+- Hardware: Bambu Lab A1 + AMS; nozzle 0.4 mm; filament profiles for chosen colors.

 ## Outputs
 - Dithered per-color bitmaps.
 - Dot geometry: base tile STL plus per-color dot STLs; SVG for reference/import.
 - A sliced Bambu Studio project (3MF) targeting A1 with AMS assignments and purge settings.

-## Target Print Parameters
-- Nozzle 0.2 mm; line width 0.22-0.28 mm; layer height 0.08-0.12 mm.
-- Dot diameter 0.25-0.35 mm; center-to-center spacing 0.35-0.50 mm (spacing-mm).
-- Speeds: external 35-45 mm/s; small perimeters slow.
-- Temp: 195-205 C for PLA (low end to reduce ooze); fan 100% after first layers.
-- Dots 1-2 layers tall for a flush surface.

 ## Workflow (pipeline)
 1) **Palette selection**
    - Choose 3-4 filaments.
 Prefer matte PLA.
 Map each to AMS slot (T0-T3).
 2) **Image prep**
-   - Resize so pixel pitch equals desired dot spacing (e.g., 0.4 mm per pixel).
+   - Resize so pixel pitch equals desired dot spacing (e.g., 0.8 mm per pixel).
    - Apply ordered or error-diffusion dithering to the limited palette; enforce minimum run length per color if possible.
 3) **Dot geometry generation**
-   - Convert “on” pixels to circles of diameter 0.25-0.35 mm at the chosen spacing.
+   - Convert “on” pixels to circles at the chosen diameter and spacing.
-   - Project all circles onto a thin base tile (1-2 layers, single shell).
+   - Project all circles onto a thin base tile.
 Keep dots at full extrusion width.
    - Export per-color meshes or a multi-part 3MF with labeled parts per color.

+## Workflow (manual)
-4) **Slicing in Bambu Studio**
+1) **Slicing in Bambu Studio**
-   - Import the base and color meshes; assign each to the corresponding AMS tool.
+   - Import the multi-part 3MF; assign each to the corresponding filement.
-   - Nozzle 0.2 mm, line width 0.24-0.26 mm, layer height 0.10 mm.
+   - Example1: Nozzle 0.4 mm, line width 0.4 mm, layer height 0.08 mm.
+100% infill.
+Mirror along Y axis (the model is upside down for some reason).
-   - Temps per filament at low end; fan 100%; Z-hop off; combing within infill.
-   - Enable flush tower; set flush volumes from calibration.
+   - Enable flush tower.
-   - Short travels; slow small perimeters; optional wipe/coast if available.
+   - Optional: set flush volumes from calibration.
+Short travels; slow small perimeters; optional wipe/coast if available.
-5) **Export**
+2) **Export**
    - Save the Bambu Studio project as `.3mf` with AMS assignments.
    - Keep STL/3MF and dithered bitmaps for reproducibility.